Program Overview

 Granting

-The Food Systems Program provides First Nation communities and Indigenous populations with grants to fund a wide range of projects that support Indigenous-led food sovereignty, food security, and Indigenous food relations.
+The Food Systems Program provides First Nation communities and Indigenous populations in B.C with grants to fund a wide range of projects that support Indigenous-led food sovereignty, food security, and Indigenous food relations.

 - The Food Systems Program Grant in an amount up to $5,000 focuses on food related activities and can be applied towards food security planning, building of infrastructure, purchase of materials, tools, equipment, honoraria, wages and more.

-- Successful applicants to the Food Systems Program grant will be eligible to apply to the Learning Together, Growing Together Fund in an amount up to $3,000.
-This fund is provided as a top up and focuses strictly on capacity building through education, workshops, training, mentorship, and knowledge sharing and can only be applied to in connection with the regular FSP grant.
+- Successful applicants to the Food Systems Program grant are eligible to apply to the Learning Together, Growing Together Fund in an amount up to $3,000.
+This fund is provided as a top-up and focuses strictly on capacity building through education, workshops, training, mentorship, and knowledge sharing and can only be applied to in connection with the Food Systems Program Grant.

 Gatherings